 As of the fall 2017 semester, the middle digit “8” will no longer signal any meaning and will not be reserved for use of honors courses.
-All current courses with a middle digit of 8 that are available to undergraduate students have the HON requirement designation and there is no need to take any action.
 The HON requirement designation code becomes the single definitive indicator that a course is reserved for honors students only.

 The course numbers 681 and 682 (as well as 691 and 692) will continue to be reserved for undergraduate thesis courses.
 The course numbers are used in part of a grade process (all are 2 semester sequences where the same grade is assigned for both halves).

 The following types of honors courses will be available for use in the course catalog and class section level:

 Symbols/Designations: H, HON

 • Reserved for honors students only.• Small courses (usually 20 students or fewer) or special discussion sections, facilitated by a faculty member, that are attached to a larger class.• Taught by a faculty member who is an expert in the subject-matter of the course.• Designed to challenge students to actively participate; hence, the course content is often shaped by student questions and interests.• Characterized by discussion and interactive learning, rather than passive experiences (e.g., listening and note-taking).• The enrollment system will automatically assign honors.